 I am currently in the process of buying my council flat in Chilwell.
-I have a mortgage offer with Leeds Building Society.
+I have a mortgage offer with Clydesdale.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should use one.
+I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
-In any event, if you are getting a mortgage with Leeds Building Society, you will need to appoint a solicitor on the Leeds Building Society conveyancing panel.
+In any event, if you are getting a mortgage with Clydesdale, you will need to appoint a solicitor on the Clydesdale conveyancing panel.

 About to purchase a new build flat in Chilwell.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.